revk/ESP32-Faikin/Manuals/Advanced.md

 |`control`|Boolean, if we are under external/automatic control|

 The `faikinglog` reports the last periods for values.
 For each value, if it is the same for the whole period it is reported as is.
 If not, then for numeric is reported as an array of *min*, *ave*, *max*.
 For an enumerated type it is the current value.
 For a Boolean, it is a value `0.0` to `1.0` indicating how much it was `true` in the period.

+The `fixstatus` setting forces the format as if the value had changed during the period, i.e. min/ave/max array or 0.0-1.0 for Boolean.

 ## Aircon control